IBM FlashSystem

 IBM FlashSystem is a family of high-performance, flash-based storage systems that form part of the IBM Storage enterprise portfolio.
 The platform integrates proprietary hardware and software, AI-powered management tools, and subscription-based service models.
 Recent developments have emphasized enhanced performance, scalable architecture, AI-driven analytics, multi-layer ransomware protection, data resilience, and non-disruptive data migration.

 According to Gartner, IBM was the number one all-flash storage array vendor in 2014 selling over 2,100 FlashSystems totaling 62 petabytes (PB) of capacity.
 The IBM FlashSystem commanded 33% of the total all-flash capacity sold by all vendors for the year.

-IBM FlashSystem products incorporate custom hardware based on technology from the 2012 IBM acquisition of Texas Memory Systems.As of February 12, 2020, the FlashSystem brand has replaced both the Storwize and XIV brands in IBM.
+IBM FlashSystem products incorporate custom hardware based on technology from the 2012 IBM acquisition of Texas Memory Systems.
+As of February 12, 2020, the FlashSystem brand has replaced both the Storwize and XIV brands in IBM.

+In February 2026, IBM announced a new generation of its FlashSystem storage portfolio that includes agentic artificial intelligence capabilities.
+According to IBM, the systems use AI agents to assist with storage management tasks such as performance optimization, threat detection, and recovery recommendations.

 Product line (2025)

 IBM FlashSystem product family includes a range of models designed to address diverse performance, capacity, and workload requirements, while all sharing the same common software stack known as IBM Storage Virtualize and also the same AI analytics cloud base platform known as IBM Storage Insights.